gambitph/Stackable/readme.txt

 == Changelog ==

 = 1.16.0 =
+* New: Additional options for the Separator block
 * Fixed: Some values in Custom CSS can mess up the rendered block CSS.
 * Fixed: Editor error shows up when no latest posts are found.
 * Fixed: Number box plain layouts now don't have a background